 Here is a simple diagram to show you.

 Safety Clearances – All sides- 8”

 Mounting – The heater has the appropriate brackets attached to secure the heater to the bulkhead.
-Locate the heater as close to the floor as possible for maximum stack length and to provide good heat convection.
+Locate the heater as close to the floor as possible for maximum stack length and to provide good heat convection for heating your boat.
 The location must also take into consideration stack configuration and ensure that the chimney above deck is clear of any obstruction.

 With regards to ventilation. you MUST replace the air inside your boat at the same rate that the heater is removing it.
 The higher the heater’s burning rate, the more air the heater will require.
 If the airflow is blocked or restricted, the heater will burn inefficiently, creating soot, blow out and can be a health hazard.
 A permanently open fresh air inlet MUST be installed or dedicated to the heater.
 This inlet must be at least 3″ in diameter.
 Ducting fresh air to the heater is also an option.
 It is important to create and maintain positive pressure inside the boat.
 High winds can draw air out from the boat and thus create negative pressure.
 This condition can result in downdrafts.
 Ensure that when you do have windows open that they do not create a suction effect in the cabin due to the window’s position and the wind direction.
 In a similar way, it is possible for the air intake on your engine to suck the air out of a cabin if it is not properly vented.

 The heater is a natural draft appliance and it creates its draft pressure like a chimney in a wood stove.
 The rising, heated air in the chimney pulls fresh air into the heater as it rises up the chimney and exits the flue cap.
 The greater the draft pressure, the more able the heater will be to resist strong winds, overcome flue elbows that inhibit draft and the hotter you will be able to get your heater without sooting.
 A CO alarm should be installed in the boat as a form of good practice.